 May you find moments of peace and hope amidst the change and fear.
 And may we spread love and grace for ourselves and others.

-Marci Payne, MA, LPC is a professional counselor in Lee’s Summit MO who works with ambitious men, women, and teens who are stressed out, anxious and burned out.
-If you feel like anxiety or stress is getting in the way of you connecting with others, schedule a free 15-minute phone consult with Marci.
-Together, we will decide if I’m the best counselor for you.
+Marci Payne, MA, LPC is a professional counselor based in Lee’s Summit MO.
+She who works with ambitious men, women, and teens who feel like anxiety and stress are getting in the way of them enjoying their life and relationships.
+Schedule a free 15-minute phone consult with Marci, and take a step toward receiving the support you need right now.